Shaqra University: University faculties

 The university currently has 20 colleges distributed in the governorates and sub-governorates, namely Shaqra, Al-Quwaiiyah, Al-Duwadimi, Sajir, Dhurma, Afif, Al-Muzahimiyah and Thadiq wa Mahmal.
-The colleges of Shaqra University are spread across a wide geographic area.
+The colleges of Shaqra University are spread across a wide area of approximately.

 While geographic distribution enhances the university's accessibility and impact, serving a wide array of communities throughout the region, it has also put a strain on resources.
 This prompted the university to undergo a re-structuring process.
 Such re-structuring plans and closure of branches caused communities in the region to feel harmed as rural youth in the region are deined educational opportunities.